Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: General Features of the `Mean Field Perturbation Theory' (MFPT) in NGAS

-(iii)finally, determine the parameters $\{\alpha_i\}$ by variational minimization of $\langle H(g)\rangle$ and subsequent imposition of the constraint given by eqn.(154).
+with $`` n"$ denoting the spectral label, (iii) finally, determine the parameters $\{\alpha_i\}$ by variational minimization of $\langle H(g)\rangle$ and subsequent imposition of the constraint given by eqn.(154).

-By this simple procedure, the non-linear $g$-dependence of the system-Hamiltonian,~$H(g)$ is fed back into the reference Hamiltonian:
+Through this straightforward procedure, the non-linear $g$-dependence of the system-Hamiltonian, $H(g)$, is incorporated into the reference Hamiltonian:

-Solving the eigen-value equation (eqn.155) for $H_0(g)$, then leads to [82,104] the results for $E_0(g)$ which, constitute the leading-order (LO) approximation.
-These LO-results are found [82,104] to be quite accurate uniformly over all spectral-labels `$n$'and for arbitrary physical values of $g$.
-It may be noted that this procedure is non-perturbative, self-consistent and preserves the analytic-structure of $E(g)$ in the $g$-plane [82,104].
+Solving the eigenvalue equation (eqn.155) for $H_0(g)$ then yields [82,104] the results for $E_0(g)$, which constitute the leading-order (LO) approximation.
+These LO results are found [82,104] to be highly accurate across all spectral labels `$n$' and for any physical values of $g$.
+It is noteworthy that this procedure is non-perturbative, self-consistent, and preserves the analytic structure of $E(g)$ in the $g$-plane [82,104].

-The above procedure has already been discussed under \textbf{Chapter-2} but briefly repeated here in the context of subsequent discussions.

-Thus, having achieved the incorporation of the major $g$-dependence at the LO, the task remains to build a perturbation theory about the Hamiltonian (AH) $H_0$ and systematically improve the accuracy still further by computing order-by-order, the residual corrections as described in the next subsection.
+The aforementioned procedure has been previously discussed in \textbf{Section-VI} but is briefly recapitulated here for subsequent discussions.
+Having incorporated the major $g$-dependence at the LO, the task remains to develop a perturbation theory around the approximating Hamiltonian (AH), $H_0$, and systematically enhance the accuracy by computing order-by-order residual corrections, as described in the next subsection.

-\subsection{Definition and implementation}
+\subsection{Definition and Implementation}

-A new formulation of perturbation expansion, which we designate as ``Mean-Field-Perturbation Theory (MFPT)", is naturally suggested in view of the above considerations by defining the perturbation about the AH as:
+A novel formulation of perturbation expansion [110,111], termed as "Mean-Field-Perturbation Theory (MFPT)," is \textit{naturally suggested} in light of the aforementioned considerations by defining the perturbation around the AH as:

-An immediate consequence of this prescription is the following result:
+An immediate consequence of this prescription, eqn.
+(157), is the following result:

-for all $``n"$ and $``g"$.
-This eq.
-(158) ensures that the perturbation correction remains sub-dominant for arbitrary values of $`g'$ and $`n'$ as demanded (see condition-(b) mentioned above) in the sense of quantum average i.e.
+for all $``n"$ and $``g"$, by virtue of eqns.
+(154) and (156).
+This eqn.
+(158) ensures that the perturbation correction remains sub-dominant, in the sense of quantum average, for arbitrary values of $g'$ and $n'$ as required (see condition-(b) mentioned above, i.e.